sivaa-01/Treatodoro/README.md

 View Demo:
 [Treatodoro Demo](Treatodoro-app/Assets/Treatodoro-Demo.mp4)
-> Note: The ringtone in the demo is not included in the repository.
-This project includes a placeholder audio file (silent-placeholder.mp3) instead.
+> Note: The demo features a ringtone that is not included in the repository due to licensing restrictions.
+The project currently uses a silent placeholder (silent-placeholder.mp3).
+To use a proper alert, please replace the file at Treatodoro-app/Assets/silent-placeholder.mp3 with a sound file of your choosing.
 <br>
 <p align="center">  · · ─ ·✦· ─ · ·</p>

-## Setup (Developers)
+## Setup

 If you want to run the app from source or build your own executable: